When one of our very own got engaged this year, it was such a happy thing. Because well, 2020 has been a rough one.

 Back in the fall, we struggled with the unknowns of the coronavirus and the looming election.
 The hope of a vaccine felt remote at the time.

-So we decided what was best for us was to wait.
-We’d wait until the new year before looking at venues and dates and really getting into planning.
+But we decided what was best for us was to wait until the new year before looking at potential venues and dates.

 We’ve appreciated not having to stress, at least for now, about the trajectory of the virus and how it will affect our wedding.
 (Which by the way, I’ve seen first hand as a planner.
 And, wow, it’s stressful!)